jeremyng123/klara/install/README.md

 Now fill in the settings in config.py:

 ```
-# Setup the loglevel
-logging_level  = "debug"

-# What port should Dispatchers's REST API should listen to
-listen_port = 8888

 # Main settings for the master
 # Set debug lvl
 logging_level  = "debug"